blaulaub/template-repo/README.md

 ## Files to Adjust

-When starting a new project by cloning from a template branch, you should edit the following files to match your new project:
+When starting a new document by cloning from this branch, you should edit the following files to match your new document:

 - `README.md` is this text you are just reading
 - `LICENSE` is currently a copy of the MIT License
+- `main.tex` is the Latex document

-## Available Template Branches
+## More Specific Template Branches

 - currently none